Our Reporting

 Old First Church opens apartment building for homeless

-The church in Philadelphia’s historic district began moving in residents to the 34-unit complex in March Tahera Rahmani, Chris Shaddock and Colin Evans There’s a trendy new apartment building in …
+The church in Philadelphia’s historic district began moving in residents to the 34-unit complex in March Tahera Rahmani & Chris Shaddock There’s a trendy new apartment building in Old City,

 -